 Using Crowdfunder to drive the business forward gives you an opportunity to pre-buy the newest clothing from DeadLOUD.
 Not only that but you’ll be giving to charity at the same time.

-By reaching the target on this campaign, we’ll be given the chance to build a healthy stock, improve our equipment and upgrade the computer system in order to streamline the procurement, production and delivery process.
+By reaching the target on this campaign, we’ll be given the chance to improve infrastructure, build a healthy stock and upgrade the computer system in order to streamline the procurement, production and delivery process.

 On a more personal level, reaching this target will provide the reassurance needed to affirm my belief in DeadLOUD clothing.
 The ethics it represents and the charitable alignment I have formed seem like I’m doing good in the world but if nobody else is interested, there’s no scope for growth.
 By pledging your support and claiming your reward, you’ll be sending positive vibes to not just me, but the freelancers I am able to continue paying and the charity I am able to keep donating to.
 All support is received with a big smile and I am eternally grateful to anyone that believes in the brand.